bioidiap/bob.bio.base/doc/index.rst

 To design a biometric recognition experiment, one has to choose:

 * a databases containing the original data, and a protocol that defines how to use the data,
-* a data preprocessing algorithm, i.e., face detection for face recognition experiments or voice activity detection for speaker recognition,
+* a data preprocessing algorithm, e.g., face detection for face recognition experiments or voice activity detection for speaker recognition,
 * the type of features to extract from the preprocessed data,
 * the biometric recognition algorithm to employ,
 * the score fusion to combine outputs from different systems, and
 * the way to evaluate the results

-For any of these parts, several different types are implemented in the ``bob.bio`` packages, and basically any combination of the five parts can be executed.
+For any of these parts, several different types are implemented in the ``bob.bio`` packages, and basically any combination of the six parts can be executed.
 For each type, several meta-parameters can be tested.
 This results in a nearly infinite amount of possible experiments that can be run using the current setup.
 But it is also possible to use your own database, preprocessor, feature extractor, or biometric recognition algorithm and test this against the baseline algorithms implemented in the our packages.